 As great as Borgnine's acting is, Sharon Stone's is at the opposite end of the spectrum.
 She has come a long way since 1981, but her acting at that time was painful to behold, and she had too many lines and way too much time in the flick.
 It is also a scene from the movie featuring Sharon Stone that you see on the video cover.
 Her big bust was added in via "artistic license".

 DEADLY BLESSING is filled with the scariness of Spiders and Snakes and the end to the plot and story is a good one.

-* Except this is one of those moments where we can't blame the director.
+‡Except this is one of those moments where we can't blame the director.
 The last two minutes were a demand of the spousal team Producers, Max A. and Micheline H. Keller (VOYAGE OF THE ROCK ALIENS).

 E.C.
 McMullen Jr. is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.

 |Feo Amante's Horror Home Page, Feo Amante's Horror Thriller, and feoamante.com are owned and